-You or your loved one was in the hospital after having a stroke.
+You were in the hospital after having a stroke.
 Stroke happens when blood flow to part of the brain stops.

-First, you or your loved one received treatment to prevent any further damage to the brain, and to help the heart, lungs, and other important parts of your body.
+First, you received treatment to prevent further damage to the brain, and to help the heart, lungs, and other important organs heal.

-After you were stable, doctors did testing and treatment to help with recovery from the stroke and prevention of a future stroke.
-You may have stayed in special units that help people to recover after a stroke.
+After you were stable, doctors did testing and started treatment to help you recover from the stroke and prevent a future stroke.
+You may have stayed in a special unit that helps people recover after a stroke.

 Because of possible injury to the brain from the stroke, you may notice problems with:

-You may need help with many daily activities you used to do alone before the stroke.
+You may need help with daily activities you used to do alone before the stroke.

-Depression after stroke is fairly common as you or your loved one learns to live with the changes.
-It may develop soon after stroke, but symptoms of depression may not be present for up to 2 years after the stroke.
+Depression after a stroke is fairly common as you learn to live with the changes.
+It may develop soon after the stroke or up to 2 years after the stroke.

-Moving around and doing normal tasks may be hard after you or your loved one have a stroke.
+Moving around and doing normal tasks may be hard after a stroke.

 Family and caregivers may need to help with: